Table of Contents

 XREALFrameSource Yes Yes 6DoF Provides motion tracking for XREAL devices 1

-ARCoreARFoundationFrameSource Yes Yes 6DoF Provides motion tracking from ARFoundation for ARCore
+ARCoreARFoundationFrameSource Yes Yes 6DoF Provides motion tracking from ARFoundation corresponding to ARCore

-ARKitARFoundationFrameSource Yes Yes 6DoF Provides motion tracking from ARFoundation for ARKit
+ARKitARFoundationFrameSource Yes Yes 6DoF Provides motion tracking from ARFoundation corresponding to ARKit

 PicoFrameSource No Yes 6DoF Provides motion tracking for Pico devices 1